Nellaker-group/FairUnsupervisedRepresentations/README.md

   **3. Adversarial training.** We cyclically trained the CAE and the adversarial classifier:

   3.A.
 For one complete epoch, we trained the adversary whilst keeping the CAE weights frozen.

   3.B.
 On a single random batch, we trained the CAE whilst keeping the classifier frozen.

 Steps 3A and 3B were repeated until equilibrium where both losses reached a plateau [Louppe].

+# Results

 # Models